 - Disaster projects are impromptu projects involving very high capital injection with minimal execution time.

 - Crash projects are those projects that incur extra costs to be executed within a short period and project phases will typically overlap.

 Some main types of project management methodologies are:

-It is a faster process very beneficial for smaller firms.
+- Scrum Project Management: It is a faster process and very beneficial for smaller firms.
 It is done to achieve results quickly.
 Click here to know more about scrum project management.

-Learn Project Management works the same as Kanban Project Management plus it focuses on customers too.
+- Lean Project Management: Lean Project Management works the same as Kanban Project Management, plus it focuses on customers too.
 It makes sure that the project is implemented so that the timely delivery of services/goods can be made to customers.

 Examples of Successful Projects